Spoiler: it’s not just one.

 Sapper (and many others) are still experimenting to find the perfect follow up sales email.
 And so far, no one right way exists.
 But there are lead generation tactics, that when combined, have produced incredible results for us and our clients.

-If you have any other killer follow up emails that have worked well for you in the past, share them in the comments below.
+If you have any other killer tactics for professional follow up emails that have worked well for you in the past, share them in the comments below.

 If you enjoyed this article, you might like "What Successful Cold Email Campaigns Have in Common"